nubificus/vaccel-docs/docs/plugin_add.md

 ```

 Additionally, we need to add the relevant rules in the `CMakeLists.txt` files
-to build the plugin along with the rest of the vAccelRT code.
+to build the plugin along with the rest of the vAccel code.

 We add the following to `plugins/CMakeLists.txt`: